 - Surgery.
 For some men, an operation to remove part of the enlarged gland may be recommended.
 This may be the treatment of choice if you suffer severe symptoms of an enlarged prostate and of course, involves a referral to an urologist at your local hospital.

 - Herbal remedies.
 A number of herbal remedies have been used traditionally to help treat symptoms of an enlarged prostate.
 Across the world, the most commonly used herb is Saw palmetto - it is also the herb which has been researched the most.
-Prostasan Drops may be chosen by:
+Prostasan or Prostate formula may be chosen by:

 - Men with mild to moderate symptoms of an enlarged prostate who have been advised by their doctor to 'watch and wait', or